 It is believed that approximately eight thousand boy scouts lost their lives during the First World War whilst serving in the armed forces.
 These were mostly older boys, but we know that younger boy scouts were also killed on the home front, including George Harland Taylor, hit by shrapnel during the German Naval Bombardment of Scarborough, on December the 16th, 1914.
 We just do not have an accurate record of how many.
 And there seems to be no record at all of how many were killed during the Second World War, which seems to be a great scandal.

-We know that the London Cigarette Card Company retailed them as follows in their 1950 catalogue -
+We know that the London Cigarette Card Company retailed the two versions as follows in their 1950 catalogue -

 From our original Churchman reference book, they are moved to our original World Tobacco Issues Index, where the listing, much shortened, for the group is :